A mature couple smiles while placing boxes and furniture inside a portable storage container

-16 Dos and Don’ts for Packing Portable Storage Containers
+18 Dos and Don’ts for Packing Portable Storage Containers

-by Sofia Rivera Posted on July 27, 2023
+by Sofia Rivera Posted on March 25, 2024

-A PODS truck driver transports a PODS portable storage container through a residential neighborhood
+A PODS truck driver transports a PODS portable storage container through a residential neighborhood.

-1. Do Get an Appropriately Sized Container
+3. Do Get an Appropriately Sized Container.

 Choosing a storage unit is a real Goldilocks situation: Pick the one that is just the right size.
 While it may be tempting to save some money, using a container that’s too small will ultimately lead to frustration — either trying to squeeze your belongings in or having to size up in the end.
 Similarly, going for one that’s unnecessarily spacious is money you don’t need to spend, and extra space can actually make it harder to keep your breakables safe and secure in a portable storage container.